Master of Science in Speech, Language, and Hearing Sciences

 Admission to Program

-Admission to the graduate program in Speech, Language, and Hearing Sciences is a two-step process that should be completed simultaneously.
-Annual admissions are for fall semesters only.
+Admission to the graduate program in Speech, Language, and Hearing Sciences is for fall semesters only.

 1. Apply to San Francisco State University: Complete the online Cal State Apply application at https://www.calstate.edu/apply.
 Follow all other requirements for admission to the University by accessing grad.sfsu.edu.